ricardo-perezo/Team.UI.Standards/vanillajs/README.md

 Looks  dirty but see that for Jquery needs load 84KBs and for the second 0KBs.

-To append a new element it's easier:
+To append a new element it's easier.
 ```js
 //JQuery
 $("#parent").append(element);